Crocoblock/jet-grid-builder/readme.txt

 == Screenshots ==

-1. Drag and drop your widgets
+1. Move and resize your items
-2. Add posts with user friendly interface
+2. Drag and drop your widgets
-3. Move your items anywhere you want
+3. Add posts with user friendly interface
-4. Resize your items
+4. Move your items anywhere you want
 5. Deletet items directly from editor
 6. Control itmes layout and style
 7. Customize loading animation